atharvasatishchaudhari/Difficulty-Aware-Reinforcement-Learning-for-Adaptive-Reasoning-Budget-Allocation-in-LLMs/README.md

 # Difficulty-Aware-Reinforcement-Learning-for-Adaptive-Reasoning-Budget-Allocation-in-LLMs

-# Difficulty-Aware Reinforcement Learning for Adaptive Reasoning Budget Allocation in LLMs

 A lightweight policy network trained with PPO and DPO that dynamically allocates thinking token budgets to a frozen large language model on a per-question basis, achieving better accuracy at lower inference cost than fixed budget strategies.